vertexproject/synapse/docs/synapse/userguides/ug015_storm_ref_pivot.rst

 Storm Reference - Pivot Operators
 =================================

+Pivot operators operate on the output of a **previous Storm query.**

 The operators below can be used to pivot from one set of nodes to another set of nodes within a Synapse hypergraph based on a set of specified criteria.

 All of these operators are defined in storm.py_.